 • at: noun or verb (e.g. formate, commissariat)

-• ate: verb or adjective or noun (e.g. tractate, fortunate)
+• ate: verb or adjective or noun (e.g. tractate, fortunate, state)

 • Verb, make something doing (e.g. regulate, control somthing or make it regular)